Vitols999/QMS-WIKI/DocGisItemsTrkElevation.md

 If there is an urgent need to avoid these missing elevation values, the user can select one of the following procedures:

-* (_optimal procedure_) Try to find a source of DEM (SRTM) data with improved quality, i.e. with data where the above mentioned gaps have been removed using various techniques.
+* (_optimal procedure_) Try to find a source of DEM (SRTM) data with improved quality, i.e. with data where the above-mentioned gaps have been removed using various techniques.
 For Germany the [opendem.info](https://opendem.info/download_srtm.html) server is such a source.
 * Use the QMS __Reduce visible trackpoints__ filter to __hide invalid trackpoints__.
 Check if
 the resulting changes of the track can be accepted.
 If so, use this filter again to finally __remove